reply-fr/sustainable-personal-accounts/PITCHME.md

 ## <!-- fit -->:dancers: We are the future

 As an innovative employee,
-I want to test technology breakthroughs and maximize my impact onto our existing or new business.
+I want to test emerging technology breakthroughs and stick at competitive edge.

-Please help me to leverage my AWS knowledge from AWS Console, SDK and APIs.
+Please help me to sketch ideas on cloud platform before contributing to our software and data products.

 ---

-## Sustainable Personal Accounts
+## :sparkles: Sustainable Personal Accounts

 __What?__ Provide an entire AWS account to every cloud practitioner of your enterprise.
 Yes, this can mean 1,000s of AWS accounts.